paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-022-national-drug-control-policy.md

 (10) **National Drug Control Program** — The term “National Drug Control Program” means programs, policies, and activities undertaken by National Drug Control Program agencies pursuant to the responsibilities of such agencies under the National Drug Control Strategy, including any activities involving supply reduction, demand reduction, or State, local, and tribal 11 So in original.
 Probably should be “Tribal”. affairs.

-(11) **National Drug Control Program agency** — The term “National Drug Control Program agency” 22 See References in Text note below. means any agency (or bureau, office, independent agency, board, division, commission, subdivision, unit, or other component thereof) that is responsible for implementing any aspect of the National Drug Control Strategy, including any agency that receives Federal funds to implement any aspect of the National Drug Control Strategy, but does not include any agency that receives funds for drug control activity solely under the National Intelligence Program or the Joint Military Intelligence Program.
+(11) **National Drug Control Program agency** — The term “National Drug Control Program agency” means any agency (or bureau, office, independent agency, board, division, commission, subdivision, unit, or other component thereof) that is responsible for implementing any aspect of the National Drug Control Strategy, including any agency that receives Federal funds to implement any aspect of the National Drug Control Strategy, but does not include any agency that receives funds for drug control activity solely under the National Intelligence Program or the Joint Military Intelligence Program.

 (12) **National Drug Control Strategy** — The term “National Drug Control Strategy” or “Strategy” means the strategy developed and submitted to Congress under [section 1705 of this title](./chapter-022-national-drug-control-policy.md#section-1705), including any report, plan, or strategy required to be incorporated into or issued concurrently with such strategy.